On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Probability bounds

-\end{lemma} \begin{proof}First we need to determine which entries are not zero.
+where $H$ is the entropy function. \end{lemma} \begin{proof}First determine which entries are non-zero.
 There are at most $\epsilon k/2$ non-zero entries, which have to be chosen from $2k$ entries.
-Hence this gives a total of
+Hence this gives a total number of

 possibilities.
-Then, we have to chose how large each entry is.
-This means that we have to distribute among the non-zero entries (which we already determined in the previous step) a total of $\epsilon k/2$ integer points.
+Next, choose how large each entry is.
+To do so, distribute among the non-zero entries (which are already determined in the previous step) a total of $\epsilon k/2$ integer points.
 This is the same as finding an integer partition of the interval $2^{\epsilon k/2}$.
 There are at most $2^{\epsilon k/2}$ integer partitions of the interval $[0,\epsilon k/2]$.
-This with \eqref{H} means that $V^k$ contains no more than
+This, when combined, with \eqref{H} indicates that $V^k$ contains no more than $e^{H(\epsilon/4)}2^{\epsilon k/2}$ elements.~\end{proof}